 When do you start receiving SNAP benefits after applying in Missouri?

-After applying for the SNAP program, you can expect to receive your food stamp benefits in 30 days.
+After completing the SNAP application process, you can expect to receive your food stamp benefits in 30 days.
 In emergency situations, you may be eligible to receive benefits in as little as seven days.
 However, you must meet certain qualifications.
 For example, you may be able to receive faster service if you have a rent or mortgage and/or utility costs that are more than your monthly income.

 After receiving your EBT card, you can expect for your monthly SNAP benefits to disburse into your account every month for as long as your certification period allows.
 This can be three months or up to an entire year, depending on your needs as a household.
-When it comes time for recertification, you will need to verify your eligibility again to continue receiving benefits.
+When it comes time for recertification, you will need to verify that you meet the requirements for eligibility again to continue receiving benefits.